TypecastException/ConsoleApplicationBase/README.md

 Defining Commands
 -----------------

-If you were to define the following commands in your `DefaultCommands` class, you will be able to execute these from the Console when you run the application.
+If you were to define the following (trival example-style) commands in your `DefaultCommands` class, you will be able to execute these from the Console when you run the application.
 The DefaultCommands class must be present in the project, and must be within the `Commands` namespace (note that the methods must be `static` in order to be available to the console as commands, and the project assumes a `string` return type),

 ```csharp
 public static string DoSomething(int id, string data)